priyanu17/data_structures/linkedLists.md

 linkedList4.java : Length of linked list (Iteratively and Recursively)

 linkedList5.java : Search an element in a linked list(Iterative and Recursive)

+linkedList6.java : Find data at the nth node in a linked list